yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/web-lite-sdks/lite-checkout-sdk.md

       <h3>Rendering mode</h3>
       <div class="contentContainer">
         <p>
           By default, Yuno SDK renders as a modal.
 However, you can specify the element where the SDK will render.
-To learn how to use the Lite SDK to perform MIT operations, access the <a href="https://docs.y.uno/docs/lite-checkout-sdk#mode-of-form-rendering">Mode of form rendering</a> section.
+To learn how to use the Lite SDK to perform MIT operations, access the <a href="doc:lite-checkout-sdk#mode-of-form-rendering">Mode of form rendering</a> section.
         </p>
       </div>
     </div>